Journal/Responsibility/IN CONVERSATION: LUCY SIMPSON OF GAAWAA MIYAY

 You might have noticed that we’re a little obsessed with linen.
 It’s one of the oldest cultivated fibres in human history, with most of the world’s linen being grown on the coastal band of Western Europe stretching from Northern France through to Belgium and the Netherlands.
 Linen fibres are thicker and longer than cotton, which gives it the strength and longevity that JAG products are known for.

 Polyester, and other manufactured synthetic fibres such as nylon and elastane, are derived from petroleum.
-Their use and disposal comes with negative environmental impacts like the leaching of microplastics through wash and wear, as well as the burning of fossil fuels.
-At JAG, we have a strict policy of using no synthetics unless they provide a function that prolongs the life of the garment.
+Their use and disposal comes with negative environmental impacts like the leaching of microplastics through wash and wear.
+At JAG, we have a preference of not using synthetics unless they provide a function that prolongs the life of the garment.
+Where possible, we use recycled polyester instead of virgin polyester.

 Our preference is to source the most responsibly grown cotton.
 Some of the types of cotton used in our timeless designs include organic cotton, Better Cotton Initiative, Good Earth Cotton, GOTS, among others.